ncsa/Delta_doc/docs/source/user_guide/visualization.rst

 Interactive Use: VisIt in Open OnDemand (OOD)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+The VisIt GUI client works via OOD on both CPU and GPU jobs, but interactivity is improved on the latter.

 #. :ref:`Start an OOD Desktop session <ood-start-desktop>`.

 #.
 In the Desktop app, open a **Terminal**.